 Windows Update may not be working properly because your Windows Update components are corrupted.
 You should reset those components and see if this fixes your problem.
 Here’s how to do it.

-1) Click the Start button in the lower left corner of your screen, then type “cmd“.
-In the list of results, right-click Command Prompt and select Run as administrator.
+1) Click the Windows logo at the bottom of your screen, then type cmd.
+Click Run as administrator.

-3) Type these lines of command and press Enter after typing each in Command Prompt:
+3) Copy and paste these lines of command and press Enter after typing each in Command Prompt:

-4) In Command Prompt, type these commands and press Enter after each to restart the services:
+4) Finally, in Command Prompt, type these commands and press Enter after each to restart the services:

 Method 3: Install the updates for your system manually